The best captivating complete perfect reads of selfless importance and relevance read as of Mars 2025

 This little obsession started when I explored what sci-fi I ‘needed’ to read and looked at best-of lists of sci-fi.
 I’ve been reading those I thought possibly could make this list.
 Then I continued exploring what’s considered the best books of all time in the same way.
 And then comics, graphical novels and mangas.

-I realized, or I believe, there’s a “classic sickness” since classics are naturally more easily widely regarded as best-ofs as they over a longer time are mentioned as great books and becomes more read.
+Classics are naturally more easily widely regarded as best-ofs, perhaps unique when published, and over a longer time are mentioned as great books and becomes more read, and for people reading less modern they still appear as great books.
 Some aggregated best-of lists are too colored of other older lists and classics.
-A list is more likely to be an actual best-of list when there’s a mix of old classics, modern classics and new books.
-And preferably a list presents the criteria/scope — what separates a great book from the best books.
+But some classics, like Moby Dick!, really hold up though.
+Some appear flat, barely telling us anything today, like The Great Gatsby.
+A list is more likely to be an actual best-of list when there’s a mix of old classics, modern classics and newer.
+And preferably the list presents the criteria/scope — what separates a great book from the best books on this list.

-There were some surprises along the way for me, e.g., how Ernaux and Hemingway are in my top 10, but finding the, to me, unknown, Blindsight on top of a sci-fi list — I’ve later seen it on top of another list — really made this exploration worth it.
+There were some surprises along the way for me, e.g., how Ernaux and Hemingway ended up in my top 20 was read more by accident, but finding the, to me, unknown, Blindsight on top of a sci-fi list — I’ve later seen it on top of another list — really made this exploration worth it.

 For my top pick, The Road hasn’t been on top of any list, but it’s present on several both sci-fi and general best-of lists, but still a bit by chance I borrowed and read the best book ever written.
 A book I’m not sure I have the stomach to read again.
 Luckily there’s apparently many great books to continue this journey with.